 Ginger is absolutely perfect for the modern Western world for the simple fact that it is a very hot, nourishing herb that strengthens and warms the stomach.
 It can help the stomach recover from a SAD and can rev up your metabolism.

-Ginger tea removes cold from your body, reduces joint pain and arthritis, strengthens immunity, regulates the menstrual cycle, reduces PMS, improves circulation, increases your yang energy for the whole day AND kills parasites.
+Ginger tea removes cold from your body, reduces joint pain and arthritis, strengthens immunity, regulates the menstrual cycle, reduces PMS, improves circulation, and increases your yang energy for the whole day.

 Liver & Kidney Systems

 You can learn all about the liver system and how liver stagnation causes menstrual cramps, emotional distress, depression, anxiety, and even IBS in this post.
 The whole reason ginger tea regulates the menstrual cycle and relieves cramps is because it removes stagnation of the liver system.